Jvrni/Albo-Challenge/docs/Modularization.md

 ![Diagram showing types of modules and their dependencies in Albo Challenge](images/modularization.png "Diagram showing types of modules and their dependencies in Albo Challenge")

+**Top tip**: A module graph (shown above) can be useful during modularization planning for visualizing dependencies between modules.

 The Albo Challenge app contains the following types of modules:

 * The `app` module - contains app level and scaffolding classes that bind the rest of the codebase,